 If your volunteer work (or other recent work experience) can be directly tied back to your targeted job goals, then use a traditional chronological resumeformat.
 I don’t care if they didn’t pay you for the work – I care if the experience helped you gain relevant industry experience or build skills that are important to the roles you’re targeting today.
 Make sure you frame the job description and selected accomplishments with your job goals in mind – the name of the game is relevancy.

 If your recent work experience doesn’t support your job goals or you have an employment gap due to educational pursuits, sabbaticals, etc., then your best bet is to switch to what we call a “functional” (also known as “hybrid” or “results-oriented”) resume format.
 In a functional resume, the focus is placed on your relevant experience and the results or accomplishments of that work.
 You include chronological information and other roles, but those take a back seat so the attention stays on the skill sets and expertise that’s directly related to your targeted job.
-Here’s an example I did for a client of mine who wants to return to work in human resources and recruitment after considering a very different career track while she pursued advanced degrees.

 I’ll be honest: I’m not the biggest fan of functional resumes, mostly because recruiters seem to prefer the chronological format.
 However, in this type of situation a functional format will do a much better job at positioning your skills and experience as they relate to your job goals.
 Click on the following link to learn more about different resume formats.

 Whenever you’re facing challenges in the job search – due to unemployment, career changes, and so forth – networking becomes even more important to your strategy.

 The more people you can meet within your desired line of work, the more information you will gain about the marketplace, its main players, and the potential opportunities that are out there.
 It will help you fine-tune your search to target companies that have the most potential and would be the best fit for you.